ATTX-project/ATTX-project.github.io/attx_project/ATTX-Architecture-Overview.md

 Figure 2.
 Version 1 of Inter-component Communication

 * **Version 1** - represents the base structure for achieving the flow of data between the three main components.
 At this stage the distinction between the components is rudimentary.
-For example the Graph Manager consists of a single scheduled event that consumes the Workflow API.
+For example the Graph Manager consists of a single scheduled event that consumes the UVProvovenance API.
 Components communication with direct HTTP requests using hard-coded component names.

 ![Figure 3.
 Version 3 of Inter-component Communication](images/v3-intercomponent_communication.svg)